 - warranty for cordless drill and battery

-To help you narrow the crowded field of options, we’ve identified three of the best cordless drills, based on the criteria detailed above, on reviews by actual consumers, and by ratings from leading testing sites.
-The result: Our selections range from light-duty models suitable for apartment dwellers to semipro drills for the serious DIY homeowner.
+To help you narrow the crowded field of options, we’ve identified three contenders for the best cordless drill based using a combination of the criteria detailed above, reviews by actual consumers, and ratings from leading testing sites.
+The result: Our selections range from a light-duty model suitable for apartment dwellers to the semipro drill for the serious DIY homeowner.
 These recommendations can help anyone can pick the power tool that best meets his or her needs, in stores and online.